Rights of Man: Youth and education

 Education is a foundational cornerstone of Paine's welfare plan.
 Paine claims, "A nation under a well-regulated government, should permit none to remain uninstructed".
 Paine largely focuses on educating the youth population.
 He contends that, educating children will ultimately compel the betterment of society holistically.
 Paine insists a proactive social welfare system that educates the country's youth, will act as a preventive measure, and engender greater knowledge amongst the population.
 He explains that poor children and young people are typically deprived of equal access to education.
 Poor children coming from poor families are often forced to seek apprenticeships and work, and are thus subsequently robbed of the ability to pursue education.
-Poverty then, becomes cyclical in nature and undoubtedly increases with time.
-Lack of education amongst the young population, Paine asserts, will also lead to increased violence and crime.
-To combat this problem, Paine proposes a remission of taxes to poor families; £4 a year for every child under the age of 14, granting the parents of the children send them to school.
+Thus, poverty becomes cyclical in nature and undoubtedly increases with time.
+Lack of education amongst the young population, Paine asserts, also leads to increased violence and crime.
+To combat this problem, Paine proposes a remission of taxes to poor families.
+Granting families £4 a year for every child under the age of 14, parents could send their children to school.
 For 630,000 children, Paine estimates the cost to be £2,520,000.
 Paine states, "By adopting this method, not only the poverty of the parents will be relieved, but ignorance will be banished from the rising generation, and the number of poor will hereafter become less, because their abilities, by the aid of education, will be greater".
 Paine's advocacy for education among the poor was novel not only in 1792, but in 1807 when Davies Giddy criticized Samuel Whitbread's bill for the establishment of parish schools.
 In the same vein, Paine also suggest women should receive maternity benefits immediately after the birth of a child.

 Elderly

 Paramount to Paine's welfare plan is care of the elderly population.
 Paine divides age into two classes; the first he calls "the approach of age" class and the second "old age" class.
 Those classified as being in the "approach of age" group are over fifty years of age yet under 60 years of age, while "old age" commences at the age of sixty years old.
 Paine notes that though individuals in the approach of age class retain their mental faculties, the decline of their physical health limits their ability to work, which consequently affects their earnings.
 Those of old age, Paine declares, are fully incapable of laborious work and are ultimately driven to work themselves to death in current society.
 Paine resolves to pay approach of age persons the sum of £6 per annum out of the surplus taxes, and to pay old age persons £10 per annum.
-Figuring there will be 70,000 persons in the approach of age class and 70,000 persons in the old age class, Paine estimates the expense to be 1,120,000.
+Figuring there will be 70,000 persons in the approach of age class and 70,000 persons in the old age class, Paine estimates the expense to be £1,120,000.